openintegrationhub/openintegrationhub/README.md

 REBOUNDS_ROUTING_KEY={TASK_ID}.{STEP_ID}.rebounds_routing_key

 (temporary solution)
-we get step data (step details) from .env var STEP_INFO we get account data from a message (?)
+we get step data (step details) from .env var STEP_INFO (json-encoded step information, we need "function" only) we should get account data from a message (?) but now just mock